lindseypack/NIM/README.md

 Installation
 ============

 - First, make sure all of NIM's requirements are installed.
-NIM requires Python 2.7, MySQL, Django, Django extensions, PySNMP, Exscript, and PyCURL.
+NIM requires Python 2.7, MySQL, Django, Django extensions, PySNMP, Exscript, and PyCURL, and MySQLdb.
 - Clone the NIM repository.
 - In MySQL, make a database called "network_inventory".
 - Using NIM/config_template, create NIM/config with the settings needed for your setup.